AxLab-UofC/Threading-Space/README.md

 # Files
 - Main
   - `Path_Planning`: Runs the command to generate the path planning
-  - `keyMousePressed`: Manages any key presses or mouse events
+  - `keyMousePressed`: Manages any key presses or mouse events, including debug mode
-  - `Threading_Space`: Manages the main loop
+  - `Threading_Space`: Manages the main loop and defines all user-defined variables (i.e. number of toios, toggle MSI mode, etc.)

 - The Animation System
-  - `Animation_Manager`: Controls the flow between different animations
+  - `Animation_Manager`: Controls the flow between different animations; manages wait times if MSI
   - `anim_interactive`: Manages the Interactive animations: Each interactive animation has a set of variables that the user can change in real-time
   - `Anim_Cylinder`: An Interactive animation that has a cylinder at the top and on the bottom
   - `Anim_Line`:  An Interactive animation that has a line at the top and on the bottom
-  - `Anim_Screensaver`:  Contains all the non-interactive animations
+  - `Anim_Screensaver`:  Contains all the non-interactive animations, including the MSI-specific animation

 - Visualization
   - `visual`: Manages the 3D positions of the cubes in the visualization.
 This allows for the visualization of threading space to be synced or independant from their physical locations.